AbilityOne.gov

 17. Can Federal employees recommend products and/or services for addition to the Procurement List?

-18. Are AbilityOne Program participating nonprofit agencies registered in the Central Contractor Registration (CCR)?
+18. Are AbilityOne Program participating nonprofit agencies registered in the System for Award Management (SAM)?

 1. What is the AbilityOne Program?